-LORAIN, OHIO (February 6, 2018) — The National Center for Welding Education and Training (Weld-Ed) located at Lorain County Community College in Ohio, has announced its 2018 professional development workshop series, which includes seven state-of-the-art training modules designed exclusively for welding educators and industrial trainers.
+ELYRIA, OHIO (March 3, 2021) — The National Center for Welding Education and Training (Weld-Ed) has announced its 2021 professional development workshop series, which features seven state-of-the-art training modules designed exclusively for welding educators and industrial trainers.

-The hands-on, instructional workshops offer welding educators a broad selection of affordable, interactive training conducted throughout the Summer at teaching facilities located around the U.S.
+The hands-on instructional workshops offer participants a broad selection of affordable interactive training conducted this Summer at teaching facilities located across the U.S.

-The seven workshop modules encompass virtually every aspect of the welding profession, including:
+The curriculum-focused workshops encompass virtually every aspect of today’s ever-evolving welding profession, including:

 Each workshop encompasses five days of comprehensive training (Monday through Friday).
-Workshop participants earn four Continuing Education Units and 40 Professional Development Hours.
-Detailed descriptions, locations and easy registration for the professional development workshops can be found at www.bit.ly/WeldEd2018.
+Workshop participants earn four Continuing Education Units and 40 Professional Development Hours (with the exception of the three-day NDT workshop, which offers 2.5 CEU’s and 30 PDH).
+Detailed descriptions, training locations and registration links for each workshop can be found at https://bit.ly/welded2021 .

 Free Affiliate Membership at www.Weld-Ed.org

-All workshop participants receive a complete set of classroom-ready training materials (print and electronic formats) and Weld-Ed merchandise.
-Lunch is provided at the training site each day and Weld-Ed will host a group dinner during the week-long session.
-Participants are responsible for travel, lodging and all other meals.
+The affiliate cost of each workshop is just $99 and includes a complete set of downloadable, classroom-ready training materials and Weld-Ed merchandise.
+Lunch will be served at the training site each day, and lodging will be provided for non-local attendees.
+Participants are responsible for travel and all other meals.

-Each Weld-Ed professional development workshop is limited to a maximum of 20 participants per location, and early registration is highly recommended to guarantee a spot, according to Weld-Ed sources.
+Each Weld-Ed professional development workshop is limited to a maximum of 14 participants per location to comply with social distancing safety guidelines at each facility, and early registration is highly recommended to guarantee a spot, according to Weld-Ed sources.

 The workshops utilize state-of-the-art technology, techniques and training methods to ensure welding educators are fully updated on the latest developments, trends, equipment and methods used in today’s ever-expanding welding field.